blib-la/runpod-worker-comfy/README.md

 - With the local API server running, you can access ComfyUI at: [http://localhost:8188]

-## Automatically deploy to Docker hub with Github Actions
+## Automatically deploy to Docker hub with GitHub Actions

-The repo contains two workflows that publish the image to Docker hub using Github Actions:
+The repo contains two workflows that publish the image to Docker hub using GitHub Actions:

 - [dev.yml](.github/workflows/dev.yml): Creates the image and pushes it to Docker hub with the `dev` tag on every push to the `main` branch
 - [release.yml](.github/workflows/release.yml): Creates the image and pushes it to Docker hub with the `latest` and the release tag.
 It will only be triggered when you create a release on GitHub